codiphile/reEstate/README.md

 # reEstate

-reEstate is a React Native full-stack application that allows users to list and sell properties.
+reEstate is a React-Native full-stack application that allows users to list and sell properties.
 It leverages Appwrite for backend services and Expo for building and running the app.

 ## Features